kddubey/cappr/docs/source/future_research.rst

 instructions, but are good at estimating probabilities.

 A handful of experiments suggest that CAPPr squeezes more out of smaller LLMs.
-In the `OpenAI COPA demo`_, text generation using OpenAI's ``text-curie-001`` is less than 50% accurate, while CAPPr using the same model is 80% accurate.
-Similar results can be seen
+In the `OpenAI COPA demo`_, text generation using OpenAI's smaller model, ``text-curie-001``, is less than 50% accurate, while CAPPr using the same model is 80% accurate.
+Similar results can be seen in:
-in:

 - the 4 GB `Llama 2 COPA demo`_
 - this (minimal but surprising) 3 GB `StableLM demo`_.